cere-io/integration-telegram-app/README.md

 ## Wallet and Authentication

-When you launch the application inside Telegram, we use **Telegram Identity** for authentication.
+When we launch the application inside Telegram, we use **Telegram Identity** for authentication.
 This allows the app to securely identify users via their Telegram account.

 On login, you will see a wallet window: